 The score provided by Borrowell is based on the Equifax Risk Score, and it is updated every week.

-Weekly updates mean you can track what’s going on and see how your credit use and payment history are impacting your score (positively or negatively).
+Weekly updates mean you can track what’s going on and see how your credit use and payment history impact your score (positively or negatively).

 Additionally, you get access to Borrowell’s free credit report service and can scrutinize your report for errors or tell-tale signs that indicate someone may be fraudulently using your identity.